kendayao/React-Portfolio/README.md

 * [Questions](#questions)
 * [Deployed Application URL](#deployed-application-URL)

+## Technology
+- React
+- HTML
+- CSS
+- Boostrap
+- JavaScript
+- Express
+- Node
+- MongoDB

 ## User Story

-As a user, I want a portfolio to display my coding projects for others to view.
+As a developer, I want a portfolio to display my coding projects so other developers can learn about me and view my projects.

 ## Installation